 “America is in ruins.
 A corrupt shell of hatred and entitlement run by hucksters.”

-“We invented electricity, the automobile, the smartphone, football--” Rohit began.
+“We invented electricity, the automobile, the smartphone, football—” Rohit began.

 “At least Europe has its cathedrals and palaces.
 Who will want to see the ruins of a fallen British colony’s one-story prefabricated strip malls?
-Temporary architecture for a temporary society.”
-Mr. Mittal growled.
+Temporary architecture for a temporary society,” Mr. Mittal growled.

-“We were a country that welcomed outsiders with open arms,” Rohit insisted, “and took care of our neighbors, spread democracy, stood for liberty--”
+“We were a country that welcomed outsiders with open arms,” Rohit insisted, “and took care of our neighbors, spread democracy, stood for liberty—”

 “A mere blip in history.
 Surely you don’t think American culture has any significance today, Rohit?”

-“No…” Rohit hesitated, glancing at the photographs affixed to Mr. Mittal’s walls: the Taj Mahal, the free Kashmir liberation announcement, the grand Mughul palaces of Delhi’s past.
+“No . . .”
+Rohit hesitated, glancing at the photographs affixed to Mr. Mittal’s walls: the Taj Mahal, the free Kashmir liberation announcement, the grand Mughal palaces of Delhi’s past.
 But no photos of the bloodshed caused by decades of skirmishes with Pakistan, nor the hardships forced upon generations of low-caste Dalits, nor the millions of female fetuses secretly aborted in preference for male offspring.

 “Didn’t India, too, need help to find itself once?”
 Rohit asked.